provlab-bioinfo/training-hub/linux_basics/README.md

 # Linux Basics for Bioinformatics Researchers

-A comprehensive guide for biologists learning to use the command line on Red Hat Linux servers.
+A comprehensive guide for biologists learning to use the command line on Linux servers.
 This tutorial assumes no prior command line experience and focuses on practical skills needed for bioinformatics work.

 > **Note:** This Linux tutorial was developed with assistance from *Claudi AI*.
 > All instructions and code examples were reviewed and tested by the author.